On this page:

 If a dispute arises between you and your builder, take the following steps to resolve it.

-Note: If you are a builder, please view our Resolving building disputes page.
+Note: If you are a builder, please view Resolving building disputes.

 Step 1: Try to resolve the dispute yourself by discussing the issue with your builder.
 Keep copies of all relevant documents (for example, contracts, invoices and written communications).